-I can assure you that creating a CV on Word that looks highly professional, is worth the time and effort.
+I can assure you that learning how to create a CV on MS Word is worth the time and effort.
+A CV that looks professional, is well written and free from errors will make you stand out.

-The quality of your CV is an indication of the quality of work that you are capable of producing, as well how seriously you are taking your job search.
+The quality of your CV indicates to an employer the kind of work that you will produce.
+It also says a lot about how serious you are about your job search.

 Coming up

-Why should you use Microsoft Word to create your CV?
+Why should you create your CV in Word?

 Step One: Setting up your MS Word document